BMorrell92/BMorrell_Milestone_Project4/README.md

 ### User Acceptance Testing

  I involved real users to perform user acceptance testing (UAT) and gather feedback on their experience.
 This helps us identify any usability issues, gather user insights, and make improvements based on actual user interactions.
+The Feedback was as follows:

+- *"Good work!
+Pretty much what you'd expect from an online store."*
+- *"Decent effort.
+Could do with some more products though."*
+- *"Good job.
+My main gripe is with the performance.
+Loading time takes away from the user experience"*

-### Accessibility Testing
+### Accessibility & Performance Testing

 I conducted accessibility testing to ensure our online store is usable and accessible to individuals with disabilities.
 We adhere to web accessibility guidelines and strive to provide an inclusive experience for all users.

-## Planned Testing

-- Security Testing: We conduct regular security audits and vulnerability assessments to ensure the safety of customer data and protect against potential security threats.
-We follow best practices for secure coding, data encryption, and secure communication protocols.

-- Performance Testing: We continuously monitor and test the performance of our online store to ensure fast loading times, optimal server response, and scalability.
-This helps deliver a smooth and efficient shopping experience even during peak traffic periods.

 ### Validator Testing